RasanenTapio/AzureR/README.md

 AzureR
 ======

-Experiment of R scripts for MS Azure Machine Learning studio
+Experiment of R scripts for MS Azure Machine Learning studio and general R scripts and functions.

 ======
-General idea would be:
+Outlier detection (time series)

 1. Input: One dataset (time series).
 2. Pre-processing data (if not done)